-The fair value of the Company's receivables, and accounts payable and accrued liabilities approximates their carrying values due to the short-term nature of the financial instruments.
-The Company's cash and cash equivalents are measured at fair value using Level 1 inputs.
+The fair value of the Company's cash and cash equivalents, receivables, deposits, and accounts payable and accrued liabilities approximates their carrying values due to the short-term nature of the financial instruments.
 The carrying value of the Company's lease liability approximates its fair value due to being discounted with a rate of interest that approximates market rates.